Grumman F6F Hellcat: British use

 FAA Hellcats, as with other Lend-Lease aircraft, were rapidly replaced by British aircraft after the end of the war, with only two of the 12 squadrons equipped with the Hellcat at VJ-Day still retaining Hellcats by the end of 1945.
 These two squadrons were disbanded in 1946.
+When the war ended, 889 Squadron FAA, equipped with 6 Hellcat Is and II (PR) photo-reconnaissance variants, was preparing to depart from Scotland for the Far East (the squadron had been based at RAF Woodvale since its re-formation after VE Day, and practising carrier operations on HMS Trouncer before moving to HMS Ravager), to replace 888 Squadron FAA, and intended to photograph Japanese beaches in anticipation of the planned invasion that was forestalled by the Atomic bombings of Hiroshima and Nagasaki.
+With the cessation of hostilities, the squadron (which included pilot William Stevenson) was disbanded and the Hellcats dumped off the Scottish coast.
+(That was the fate of much lend-lease equipment that survived the war, including aircraft; under the terms of lend-lease agreements, any aircraft that were not returned to the United States or paid for had to be destroyed.)

 Postwar use

 After the war, the Hellcat was succeeded by the F8F Bearcat, which was smaller, more powerful (powered by uprated Double Wasp radials) and more maneuverable, but entered service too late to see combat in World War II.

 The Hellcat was used for second-line USN duties, including training and Naval Reserve squadrons, and a handful were converted to target drones.
 In late 1952, Guided Missile Unit 90 used F6F-5K drones, each carrying a 2000 lb bomb, to attack bridges in Korea.
 Flying from USS Boxer, the Hellcat drones were radio controlled from an escorting AD Skyraider.

 The F6F-5 was the first aircraft used by the U.S. Navy's Blue Angels official flight demonstration team at its formation in 1946.

-The French Navy (Aéronavale) was equipped with F6F-5 Hellcats and used them in combat in Indochina.
+The French Naval Aviation was equipped with F6F-5 Hellcats and used them in combat in Indochina.
 These were painted in Gloss Sea Blue, similar to post-World War II US Navy aircraft until about 1955, but had a modified French roundel with an image of an anchor.
 The French Air Force also used the Hellcat in Indochina from 1950 to 1952.
 The plane equipped four squadrons (including the Normandie-Niemen squadron of WWII fame) before these units transitioned to the F8F Bearcat.

 The Uruguayan Navy also used them until the early 1960s.